Mammillaria vetula subsp. gracilis

 The Thimble Cactus is a very easy plant to grow if you follow a few simple rules.
-They don’t mind regular watering during the summer months, but to much water in the winter is NOT a good idea.
+They don’t mind regular watering during the summer months, but too much water in the winter is NOT a good idea.
 I just water my cactus maybe once or twice during the winter if at all.
 When I water my cactus and succulents during the summer, I just go over them with the wand one time.
 The other plant’s pots get filled to the rim.

 Information online says that this plant does well in full sun to part shade.
 When you move your plants outside for the summer, they need to get used to more light gradually.
 I normally place mine in light to part shade at first then gradually slide them over on the table to get more light.
 If they show any sign of burn, I put them back in more shade.
 I think I kept this cactus on the table behind the shed in more shade all summer.

 Once in a while I will notice one of the offsets had fallen off on the table.
 I just put it back in the pot where it can take root.
 That is actually how they spread in the wild.

 We made it through the 2013-2014 winter just fine and it was glad to be back outside again.

 I really enjoyed this plant as a companion, but unfortunately, I gave up most of my plants after the above photo was taken.
 I started recollecting plants again later in 2015.